 - Club property may not be removed from club grounds.

-- SHPDT Pistol Shooting Club will not be liable for members’ property left on SHPDT Pistol Shooting Club grounds however, any club member damaging or removing others’ property from club grounds will be disciplined as if it were club property.
+- PRICKLY PEAR GUN CLUB will not be liable for members’ property left on the range.
+However, any club member damaging or removing others’ property from club grounds will be disciplined as if it were range property.

 - Members should provide a valid email address, as most club communications are distributed through email or notices on our website.